 1. Activate your F$P account and provide one primary contact from your agency.

-You must activate your F$P account before July 3, 2017 in order to receive electronic payments through direct deposits.
-If you do not activate your F$P account before July 3, then you will receive paper check payments until your account is activated.
+Starting on July 3, you must activate your account and update your contact information in order to receive electronic payments through direct deposit.
+Your organization will receive paper check payments until your account is activated.

 2. Key Deadlines and Dates